Higher apprenticeships: Should I do one instead of university?

 I've heard of something called a degree apprenticeship.
 Is it similar?

-In some ways, yes.
-The difference is, you will always study for a degree in a degree apprenticeship.
-A degree is only part of some higher apprenticeships.
+Yes.
+The difference is, you will always study for a degree (or master's) in a degree apprenticeship.

 If you like the sound of them, you can learn more about degree apprenticeships here.